orels1/shaders.orels.sh/src/pages/docs/orl-standard/base-shader.md

 ![Settings on a filled material](/img/docs/orl-standard/base-shader/image4.png)

 - Main Color: Main tint color
-- Albedo: The Main Texture, its tiling and offset will be used by **all** the textures in the material, unless the texture slot provides its own tiling/offset parameters
+- Albedo: The Main Texture, its tiling and offset will be used by **all** the textures in the material unless the texture slot provides its own tiling/offset parameters
 - Mapping Space: Allows you to select between UV-mapped and Local Space/World Space aligned textures, which is useful for flat surfaces like Floors or Ceilings
   - UV: Uses the first UV channel to display the texture
   - Local Space: uses local coordinates on the provided X and Y axis to display the texture